-A student who is enrolled in and attends for at least one semester an unaccredited school in an unaccredited district who is unable to transfer to an accredited school in the district of residence may apply to the appropriate education authority to transfer to an accredited school in an accredited district in the same or an adjoining county or, if applicable, to a nonsectarian private school in the district of residence.
+A student who is enrolled in and attends for at least one semester an unaccredited school in an unaccredited district who is unable to transfer to an accredited school in the district of residence may apply to the appropriate education authority to transfer to an accredited school in an accredited district in the same or an adjoining county or a nonsectarian private school in the district of residence.
 (Section 167.826)

 A student who is eligible to begin kindergarten or first grade at an unaccredited school in an unaccredited district may apply to the appropriate education authority for a transfer if he or she resides in the attendance area of an accredited school in an unaccredited district on March 1 preceding the school year of first attendance.
 A student who does not apply by March 1 is required to enroll and attend for one semester to become eligible.
 Any transfer student who does not maintain residence in the attendance zone of his or her unaccredited school in the unaccredited district will lose transfer eligibility.
 In addition, a student who withdraws from the transfer will also lose transfer eligibility.
 (Section 167.826)